openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 #.
 Log in to the site and then select the course on your **Current Courses**
    dashboard.

 #.
-Click the **Delete** button below the post or response or the "X" icon for
-   the comment.
+Open the **Discussion** page and then open the post with the content that
+   requires deletion.
+You can select a single topic from the drop-down list of discussion topics, apply a filter, or search to locate the post.

 #.
+For the post or for the response or comment that you want to delete, click
+   the "More" icon and then **Delete**.

+#.
 Click **OK** to confirm the deletion.

 .. how to communicate with the poster?

 .. important:: If a message is threatening or indicates serious harmful intent, contact campus security at your institution.
 Report the incident before taking any other action.

 ==================================
 Respond to Reports of Misuse
 ==================================

-Students can use the **Report Misuse** flag to indicate messages that they find inappropriate.
+Students have the option to report contributions that they find inappropriate.
 Moderators, community TAs, and admins can check for messages that have been flagged in this way and edit or delete them as needed.

 #.
 View the live version of your course and click **Discussion** at the top of
    the page.

 #.
 In the list of posts on the left side of the page, use the filter drop-down
-   (set to **Show all** by default) to select **Flagged**.
+   list (set to **Show all** by default) to select **Flagged**.

 #.
-Review each post listed as a flagged discussion.
-Posts and responses show a
-   flag and **Misuse Reported** in red font; comments show only a red flag.
+Review listed posts.
+A post is listed if it or any of its responses or
+   comments has been reported.
+The reported contribution includes a **Reported** identifier.

 #.
 Edit or delete the post, response, or comment.
-Alternatively, to remove the
+Alternatively, remove the
-   misuse flag from a message click **Misuse Reported** or the red flag icon.
+   flag: click the "More" icon and then **Unreport**.

 ===============
 Block Users